MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 This article describes the `Format-Wide`, `Format-List`, and `Format-Table` cmdlets.

-Each object type in PowerShell has default properties that are used when you don't specify which properties to display.
-Each cmdlet also uses the same **Property** parameter to specify which properties you want to display.
+Each object type in PowerShell has default properties that are used when you don't select the properties to display.
+Each cmdlet uses the same **Property** parameter to specify which properties you want displayed.
 Because `Format-Wide` only shows a single property, its **Property** parameter only takes a single value, but the property parameters of `Format-List` and `Format-Table` accept a list of property names.

-In this example, the default output of `Get-Process` cmdlet shows that we have two instances of Internet Explorer running.
+In this example, the default output of `Get-Process` cmdlet shows that we've two instances of Internet Explorer running.

 ```powershell